SwedbankPay/developer.swedbankpay.com/payments/index.md

 reserves the consumer's funds, and a `capture` of the funds at a later time, usually when the goods are shipped.

-This is the most common payment type, and it is used by card payments, Vipps payments, MobilePay payments, invoice payments and credit account payments.
+This is the most common payment type, and it is used by Card Payments, Vipps Payments, MobilePay payments, Invoice Payments and Credit Account Payments.
 A capture of an invoice will *not* capture any funds, but trigger the invoice distribution and send it to the consumer.